Ahmed-Elshitehi/Data-Structures-Studying/README.md

 - For data: we can store our data in an array but wait wa said that the array is limited so I will use a dynamic array
 > - How to do that?
 I will use pointers,  int* which will point to an array and when I need another array I will make the pointer point to it and store data in the new array, and then ${\color{red}Delete}$ the old array.

-I think Now you have a good background about vector and how our implementation will be So after you finish take a look at [my code](/vector) I think It would be helpful.
+I think Now you have a good background abohttps://media.geeksforgeeks.org/wp-content/cdn-uploads/20230726162542/Linked-List-Data-Structure.pngut vector and how our implementation will be So after you finish take a look at [my code](/vector) I think It would be helpful.

 ## Step Two (Single Linked list)
 First of all we need to remember some things about array and vector